ktroitskiy/delivery-analytics/server/README.md

 # da-server

->

-## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.

-## Getting Started

-Getting up and running is as easy as 1, 2, 3.

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-2. Install your dependencies

-    ```
-    cd path/to/da-server
-    npm install
-    ```

-3. Start your app

-    ```
-    npm start
-    ```

 ## Testing

 Simply run `npm test` and all your tests in the `test/` directory will be run.

 ## Scaffolding

-Feathers has a powerful command line interface.
-Here are a few things it can do:

 ```
 $ npm install -g @feathersjs/cli          # Install Feathers CLI